pouchdb/pouchdb/docs/asf.md

 PouchDB:
 PouchDB does not directly include cryptography code, but makes use of in-browser TLS.
 A PouchDB plugin crypto-pouch exists that does record-level encryption, but it is currently not part of the PouchDB code base.

-TODO: check if md5 hashing is considered cryptography
+If md5 hashing is considered cryptography, PouchDB, like CouchDB, makes use of that (md5 hashing is not used for security relevant operations).

 ### Required Resources